morganross/docstosaurus/README.md

 Write a nested list and Docstosaurus will convert it to a hierarchy directoiy structure, files and their content.

+By default, Docusaurus will remove the number prefix from the doc id, title, label, and URL paths.

 ## Directory Structure